sendgrid/dx-automator/services/client-react/README.md

 ./scripts/setup-local-db
 ```

-If the bash doesn't recognize the **REACT_APP_TASKS_SERVICE_URL** environment variable, just export it and run the last two commands again.
+If bash doesn't recognize the **REACT_APP_TASKS_SERVICE_URL** environment variable, just export it and run the last two commands again.

 ### Open up a browser